containerd/containerd/design/data-flow.md

 While containerd doesn't have the concept of an image, we can effectively build this structure from an image, as projected into containerd.
-Given this, we can say that are requirements for running a container are to do the following:
+Given this, we can say that the requirements for running a container are to do the following:

 1. Convert the configuration from the container image into the target format for the containerd runtime.